Iisalmi: Music

 Currently the most famous Iisalmi-based band is a humorous country-rock orchestra Halavatun Papat.
 A rough translation of the name is "Damn Grandfathers".

 20th-century composer Joonas Kokkonen was born here, as were singer-songwriter Jaakko Teppo and jazz pianist and composer Jarmo Savolainen.

 Sports

 Iisalmi is best known for its football club, PK-37 and ice hockey club, IPK (Iisalmen Peli-Karhut).
 Other known sports clubs are FBI (floorball club), Iisalmen palloveikot, Klubi-36, Iina, Iisalmen Visa and Koljonvirran ratsastajat (riding club).

-Iisalmi has many good locations for playing sports.
-There is a very nice frisbee golf place near the Paloisvuori ski center.
-There are also many good beaches in Iisalmi, for example Perttu's beach and the Beach of the City.
+Iisalmi has many locations for playing sports.
+There is a frisbee golf place near the Paloisvuori ski center.
+There are also many beaches in Iisalmi, for example Perttu's beach and the Beach of the City.
 Many beaches offer an opportunity for beach volleyball too.
-In winter time Iisalmi offers good ski trails and skating rinks; winter sports fans can also go downhill skiing and snowboarding at the Paloisvuori ski center.
-In addition, Iisalmi has good facilities for gym workouts, swimming, motorsports, bowling and minigolf.
+In winter time Iisalmi offers ski trails and skating rinks; winter sports fans may also go downhill skiing and snowboarding at the Paloisvuori ski center.
+In addition, Iisalmi has facilities for gym workouts, swimming, motorsports, bowling and minigolf.